Cub Cadet Challenger 750 Problems

 Cub Cadet Challenger 750 Reviews

-However, we’re sold on its sturdy body and how its cosy seat makes the ride comfortable.
+However, we’re sold on its sturdy body and cozy seat make the ride comfortable.
 Its power steering also allows for comfortable navigation.

 Plus, it has an on-demand 4WD and a 735 hp engine that powers the vehicle to a top speed of 72 kph.
 Not bad at all!